justjanne/js-stacktrace-decoder/README.md

 ## Requirements

-1. You'll need web-ext `npm-install -g web-ext`
+1. Install GMake and NodeJS
 2. Run `npm install` in the page subfolder

 ## Build

-1. Run `npm run build` in the page subfolder
+1. Run `make` in the main folder
-2. Run `web-ext build` in the addon subfolder

 ## Dependencies